Slava1146/effective-auto-waffle/README.md

 <br>`CONTACT_LIST_PASS = ''`

 ## List of commands
-- `npm run contactListUiHeaded` to run all tests in /src/contactList/tests in headed mode
+- `npm run contactListUiHeaded` to run all tests in /src/contactList/tests-ui in headed mode
-- `npm run contactListUi` to run all tests in /src/contactList/tests in headless mode
+- `npm run contactListUi` to run all tests in /src/contactList/tests-ui in headless mode
+- `npm run contactListApi` to run all tests in /src/contactList/tests-api

 - `npm run format` to format files